ryantd42/NY-Legislative-Git/2023/A6813C-2023/bill.md

-  JACOBSON,  GUNTHER,  SANTABARBARA,  KELLES,  McMAHON,  GONZALEZ-ROJAS, BURDICK,  ZEBROWSKI,  JENSEN,  BEEPHAN, LUCAS, LUPARDO, STECK, ARDILA, SHIMSKY, WEPRIN, HEVESI, SEPTIMO, THIELE, LEVENBERG,  SIMONE,  BLUMEN- CRANZ, SEAWRIGHT, RAMOS, LAVINE, SAYEGH, GIBBS, TAPIA -- read once and referred  to  the  Committee on Health -- reported and referred to the Committee on Ways and Means -- recommitted to the  Committee  on  Ways and  Means  in  accordance  with  Assembly Rule 3, sec.
+  JACOBSON,  GUNTHER,  SANTABARBARA,  KELLES,  McMAHON,  GONZALEZ-ROJAS, BURDICK,  ZEBROWSKI,  JENSEN,  BEEPHAN, LUCAS, LUPARDO, STECK, ARDILA, SHIMSKY, WEPRIN, HEVESI, SEPTIMO, THIELE, LEVENBERG,  SIMONE,  BLUMEN- CRANZ,  SEAWRIGHT,  RAMOS,  LAVINE,  SAYEGH,  GIBBS,  TAPIA, BRABENEC, DINOWITZ, SILLITTI, RAGA, MEEKS, DAVILA,  BENDETT  --  read  once  and referred  to  the  Committee on Health -- reported and referred to the Committee on Ways and Means -- recommitted to the  Committee  on  Ways and  Means  in  accordance  with  Assembly Rule 3, sec.
 2 -- committee